svenfuchs/i18n-tools/README.markdown

 before being passed.
 So <code>i18n-keys find foo.\*</code> won't work.
 You can either use quotes as in <code>i18n-keys find "foo.\*"</code> or turn zsh filename generation off with: <code>unsetopt GLOB</code>.

+Notes
+_____

+If you have Ruby 1.9 installed in parallel to 1.8.x you might want to install Thor with the -E option to make the executable wrapper use /usr/bin/env instead of hardcoding the path to your Ruby executable.
+E.g.:

+	sudo gem install wycats-thor -E --source=http://gems.github.com